impermeable/waterproof-vscode/CONTRIBUTING.md

 If you don't know what to work on, but know you want to, feel free to make an issue listing your skills and interests and we can help out finding something suitable.

 Below are the development guidelines of the Waterproof team.
-For a smooth process of contributing, it is helpful to adhere to these where you can.
+For a smooth process of contributing, please adhere to these with the exception to any references to the project board, which is not publically visible.

 Definition of ready (to work on):
 - Issue is completely clear to at least two team members.